lyngon/redgrease/docs/source/executing.rst

         When executing Gear functions using either raw string, or by script file, `redgrease` only have to be installed if the function is importing any redgrease modules, of course.

-As an example let's assume, that we have instanitated a Gear client and created a very simple "open" Gear function as follows:
+As an example let's assume, that we have instantiated a Gear client and created a very simple "open" Gear function as follows:

 .. literalinclude:: ../../examples/exe_example.py
     :start-after: # # Open Function